 Internal courtyards

-These can be done on a small scale in the form of an atrium that’s just for looks (think a smaller internal garden) or on a larger scale where your internal courtyard also features outdoor living spaces and even a pool.
+These can be done on a small scale in the form of an atrium that’s just for looks.
+For example, an internal garden.
+Or you can do it on a larger scale where your internal courtyard also features outdoor living spaces and even a pool.

 Outdoor living room